eternale88/React-Nasa-API/README.md

 ## Nasa APOD Picture of the Day App
 A new project to fetch and display data taken from Nasa's photo of the day API.
+Initial goal is to call the Nasa Api and render the photo of the day, on page render, allow the user to pick any individual photo by date, and implement a responsive UI with CSS styling and positioning.
+Stretch goal is to allow user to pick a random photo and display that.
+Will update readme with url and how to run this project locally very soon.

 ## Available Scripts